-- (b) It is undergoing active and ongoing repairs and renovations of which there is an open and active building permit(s) issued by the City of Windsor; - (c) It is on land for which a development/redevelopment application has been approved by the City of Windsor.
-The effective period would be retroactive to the date the application was filed until one year after the date the application was approved; - (d) It is listed publicly for sale or rent for a period of up to 12 consecutive months.
-The Listed for Sale exemption is limited to once per ownership term.
-The Listed for Rent exemption may be claimed multiple times provided that the unoccupied periods are separated by a tenancy lasting no less than twelve months and verified by way of executed lease; - (e) It has changed ownership in whole by way of an arm's length transaction; the unit will not be subject to VHT for the taxation year during which the transaction occurred; - (f) The registered owner was admitted to care (hospitalization, long-term care)the exemption applies for a period up to two years from the date admitted to care; - (g) The registered owner has died the exemption applies for a period of up to two years starting the month after the owner's death, provided the unit was
+- (b) It is undergoing active and ongoing repairs and renovations of which there is an open and active building permit(s) issued by the City of Windsor. - (c) It is on land for which a development/redevelopment application has been approved by the City of Windsor.
+The effective period would be retroactive to the date the application was filed until one year after the date the application was approved. - (d) It is listed publicly for sale or rent for a period of up to 12 consecutive months.
+The Listed for Sale exemption is limited to once per ownership

-- occupied at the time of death.
-The exemption applies to the legal estate or heir without any extension to the exemption period; - (h) It is a unit used exclusively as a short-term rental and is occupied for a minimum of 183 days during the taxation year.
-Eligible stays are limited to those in respect of which City of Windsor's Municipal Accommodation Tax has been paid.
-Cannot be claimed in conjunction with any other exemption; - (i) It is owned by a business and used exclusively as a part-time residence by their employees, directors, or clients for a minimum of 183 days during the taxation year.
-Cannot be claimed for a property used or offered as a short term rental during the year, and cannot be claimed in conjunction with any other exemption; - (j) It has a court order preventing occupancy during the Vacancy Reference Year, unless the order is conditional on an action of the owner, or the state and condition of the property, and the owner has not made reasonable efforts to remedy the circumstances that led to the order; - (k) It is a unit in a multi-residential property (greater than six units); - (l) It is a unit that is managed or considered social or affordable housing and is in receipt of funding from the City of Windsor.
+- term.
+The Listed for Rent exemption may be claimed multiple times provided that the unoccupied periods are separated by a tenancy lasting no less than twelve months and verified by way of executed lease. - (e) It has changed ownership in whole by way of an arm's length transaction; the unit will not be subject to VHT for the taxation year during which the transaction occurred. - (f) The registered owner was admitted to care (hospitalization, long-term care) the exemption applies for a period up to two years from the date admitted to care. - (g) The registered owner has died the exemption applies for a period of up to two years starting the month after the owner's death, provided the unit was occupied at the time of death.
+The exemption applies to the legal estate or heir without any extension to the exemption period. - (h) It has a court order preventing occupancy during the taxation year, unless the order is conditional on an action of the owner, or the state and condition of the property, and the owner has not made reasonable efforts to remedy the circumstances that led to the order; - (i) It is a unit in a multi-residential property (greater than six units); - (j) It is a unit that is managed or considered social or affordable housing and is in receipt of funding from the City of Windsor.